source-foundry/Hack/FAQ.md

 #### Do you offer alternate styles of Hack glyphs that I can use to customize the fonts?

 Yes!
 The [alt-hack stylistic alternate glyph library](https://github.com/source-foundry/alt-hack) is available with `*.glif` files that contain new glyph designs for glyphs that exist in the Hack character sets.
-Copy the glif file from the alt-hack library to the Hack source and overwrite the existing .glif file.
+Copy the `.glif` file from the alt-hack library to the Hack source and overwrite the existing `.glif` file.
 Then rebuild the fonts with the instructions in [docs/BUILD.md](docs/BUILD.md).

 #### How do I change the font name?